Dominique Venner

-Dominique Venner ([vɛnɛʁ]; 16 April 1935 – 21 May 2013) was a French historian, journalist and essayist.
-Venner was a member of the Organisation armée secrète and later became a European nationalist, founding Europe-Action, before withdrawing from politics to focus on a career as a historian.
+Dominique Venner ([vɛnɛʁ]; 16 April 1935 – 21 May 2013) was a French historian, journalist, and essayist.
+Venner was a member of the Organisation armée secrète and later became a European nationalist, founding the neo-fascist Europe-Action, before withdrawing from politics to focus on a career as a historian.
 He specialized in military and political history.
 At the time of his death, he was the editor of the La Nouvelle Revue d'Histoire, a bimonthly history magazine.

-On 21 May 2013, Venner committed suicide inside the cathedral of Notre Dame de Paris.
+On 21 May 2013, Venner, outraged by the recent legalization of same-sex marriage in France, killed himself inside the cathedral of Notre Dame de Paris.
+In a suicide note, he said his death was an act in "defence of the traditional family" and in the "fight against illegal immigration".
+Venner believed that the far-right had become too soft and that peaceful demonstrations against same-sex marriage were not enough to prevent a "total replacement of the population of France, and of Europe."
+The leader of the far-right National Front, Marine Le Pen, described the suicide as the act of a broken man desperately seeking to "re-awaken" his countrymen.

 Youth

 The son of an architect who had been a member of Doriot's Parti populaire français (the PPF), Venner volunteered to fight in the Algerian War, and served until October 1956.
 Upon his return to France he joined the Jeune Nation (Young Nation) movement.
 Following the violent suppression of the 1956 Hungarian Revolution he participated in the ransacking of the office of the French Communist Party on 7 November 1956.
-Along with Pierre Sidos, he helped found the short-lived Parti Nationaliste (Nationalist Party) and was involved with the Mouvement populaire du 13-mai (Popular Movement of May 13) led by General Chassin.
+In 1959, he and a group of Jeune Nation militants were arrested after violently assaulting a group of Black students from Martinique near the Gare du Nord, for which Venner was sentenced to three months in prison.
+Along with Pierre Sidos, he helped found the short-lived Parti Nationaliste (Nationalist Party) and was involved with the Mouvement populaire du 13-Mai (Popular Movement of May 13) led by General Chassin.
 As a member of the Organisation armée secrète, he was jailed for 18 months in La Santé Prison as a political undesirable.
 He was freed in 1962.